benoitlavigne/slack-aws-tutorial/readme.md

 The endpoint and its corresponding Lambda have been built by CloudFormation, so we'll just need to configure our Slack app to let it know where to send those requests, and

 - Open CloudFormation again.
 In the "Outputs" tab, grab the "apiGatewayActionsURL"
 - Go back to your Slack App's config (from https://api.slack.com/apps, click on your app's name), and click on "Interractive Components" (left column).
-Paste your endpoint's URL in the "Request URL" field.
+Click on the toggle button (top right), and paste your endpoint's URL in the "Request URL" field.
 - Don't forget to hit "Save Changes"!
 ![interactive endpoint](docs/step3-interactive_components.png)